phR0ze/tech-docs/src/system/distros/nixos/README.md

 # NixOS
 Making reproducible, declarative and reliable systems is NixOS's mission.
+Fearlessly install software and upgrade your system with the ability to rollback and recover with little effort.

 ### Quick links
 * [Overview](#overview)